Skip to main content

 }

-Replace "path/to/your/server/entry-point.js" with the path to your compiled server entry point (e.g., "dist/server.js" for TypeScript projects).
+Replace node.main with the path to your compiled server entry point (e.g., "dist/server.js" for TypeScript projects).

 3. Update Environment Variables